Welcome to the podcast of the Lotus Eaters for the 2nd of September.

 I can only hope.

-Britain is heading for an IMF bailout, economists warn as Rachel Reeves drags us back to the 1970s.
+Economists warn as Rachel Reeves drags us back to the 1970s.

-So, one thing that made my father conservative for his entire life was the state of the country in the 1970s.
+One thing that made my father conservative for his entire life was the state of the country in the 1970s.

-Because he was a young man.
+He was a young man.

-Like the general economic stagnation, the tyranny of the unions, the fact that the country was just literally falling apart.
+Bodies not getting collected, the general economic stagnation, the tyranny of the unions, the fact that the country was just literally falling apart.

 Sure, but he was from the southwest.

-Right, yes, it shouldn't happen here.
+Right, yes, it shouldn't happen like that.

 Yeah, exactly.

-It was where otherwise it should have been lovely.
+It was where it otherwise should have been lovely.

 But yeah, no, so he remembers the problems.